IsadoraV13/habit-tracker/README.md

 - Optional checks

 Questions for Noe
+- Setters on entity class
+- testing ID generation
+- asserts equal for objects with timestamps
+- is systemInitiatedUpdate method implicitly testing updateReward - is that bad practice?

 - Testing
     - how to test methods that return void?
     - usage of private final vs private for injections in unit test